mingchunNTU/Cake_Filterability_Simulator/src/_build/html/_sources/manual.rst.txt

 Program Command
 ==================================================
 The program provides four commands that help generate LIGGGHTS input script and estimate the cake resistance based on the LIGGGHTS simulation result.
 All the parameters are in SI units.
+Please substitute the parameters such as *porosity, particle_density or poisson_ratio* with a number with physical meaning **instead of putting the string on the command line directly**, or an error message may occur.

 .. code-block:: console